 With one who is heart-oriented, everything leads to the heart, everything.
 If you love him, his heart will feel your love, not his head.
 A head-oriented person, even when loved, feels it cerebrally, in the head.
 He thinks about it; he plans about it.
 Even his love is a deliberate effort of the mind.

-Step 1: Eyes closed, sitting comfortably, put both the hands on your heart and breathe deeply into the heart center.
+Step 1: Eyes closed, sitting comfortably, put both the hands-on your heart and breathe deeply into the heart center.
 Feel your heart filled with warmth and softness.

 Step 2: Touch a flower or a stone or a person and be present in the touch.
 Feel the waves of touch going to your heart like a cool running brook.
 Feel the communication from your heart to the object of your touch.
 Feel that your hand is just your heart stretched out to touch the earth.
 Let the feeling of touch be related to the heart.

-Step 3: Listening to music do not listen to it from the head.
+Step 3: Listening to music does not listen to it from the head.
 Just forget your head and feel that you are headless, there is no head at all.
 It is good to have a picture of yourself without the head in your bedroom.
 Concentrate on it; you are without the head, do not allow the head to come in.

 While listening to music, listen to it from the heart.
 Feel the music coming to your heart; let your heart vibrate with it.
 Let your senses be joined to the heart, not to the head.